ThreatLabsNL/TLScan/README.md

 # TLScan

-TLS scanner to enumerate TLS/SSL protocol version and cipher-suite support.

-Created in order not to have to rely on tools that have external dependancies (e.g. OpenSSL).
+TLS scanner to enumerate TLS/SSL protocol version and cipher-suite support that does not rely on external dependencies (e.g. OpenSSL).

-TLScan3 only works with Python3
+# Installation
+* Using pip: `pip install tlscan`
+* Using pipx: `pipx install tlscan`
+* Clone the source repository `git clone https://github.com/ThreatLabsNL/TLScan` and run `pip install .` from the project directory.